Skip to main content

 Congratulations to Frances Henderson for winning a 2025 UK Outstanding Teaching Award!

-Elizabeth Williams and Anastasia Todd have been promoted to Associate Professor.
+Elizabeth Williams and Anastasia Todd have been promoted to associate professor.
 Congratulations!

 Aria Halliday's interview with esteemed emerita professor Dr. Ann duCille was published in Feminist Theory and can be read here